TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 **Information:** You can load spike sorting results from Mountainsort 5 and Spyking Circus 2 with the SpikeInterface GUI too.
 However, this is done in the 'Spike Detection and Sorting' window by changing the spike sorting parameter.
 Activate the checkboxes to open the SpikeInterface GUI and optionally to load spike sorting results to not have to wait for the spike sorting itself to finish again.

+> ### **How to Install the decompression .dll for Maxwell Biosystems MEA .h5 files**
+>
+In order to be able to extract MEA .h5 data files in any library you have to 'install' a .dll file by adding it to the environmental variables in windows.
+Follow the instructions provided here: https://share.mxwbio.com/d/5b5017febe354c8e942a/files/?p=%2FMxW%20-%20Installing%20the%20Decompression%20Library%20to%20load%20MaxLab%20Live%20Recordings.pdf

 > ### **About Performance**
 >
 Everything was developed and tested with the following system: AM5 platform; CPU: AMD Ryzen 7 7800X3D, 32GB 4600Mhz DDR5 Ram, 1TB SSD, NVIDIA GeForce GTX 1660 and B650 AORUS ELITE AX mainboard.
 Since all relevant GUI information (raw and preprocessed data, spikes, event related data etc.) are saved in RAM, it is recommended to have at least 32GB of RAM.
-This allows to comfortably do everything with recordings lengths of up to 600 seconds and 32 channel.
+This allows to comfortably do everything with recording lengths of up to 600 seconds and 32 channel.

 The main window plot runs in 'Movie' mode with 1 seconds time range, 64 channel and 30000 Hz sample rate at 40-50 frames a second (without spike or event plots activated).
 If you have a comparable system but worse performance, check the Matlab graphics renderer by typing in the Matlab command window: info = rendererinfo.
 It should show something similar to: